Consultant Haematopathologists

 • Once sections are cut, they are stained for HE in the Department of Histopathology (LMB – Main Laboratory) and transferred back to HODS for allocation to the Consultants in HODS.

-• Consultants request appropriate immunopanels and report cases once immunostained slides are available.
-For example, if a trephine sample is taken on a Tuesday before 3pm and reaches HODS by midday on Wednesday, HE stained slides should be available by Friday or Monday morning at the latest.
+Consultants request appropriate immunopanels and report cases once immunostained slides are available.
+For example, if a trephine sample is taken on a Tuesday before 3pm and reaches HODS by midday Wednesday, H&E stained slides should be available by Friday or Monday morning at the latest.

 Back To Top

-• Sample quality.
-Interpretation is more challenging in the presence of significant amounts of crush or cautery artefact and with small diameter tissue cores taken with higher gauge needles.
+Interpretation can be challenging with significant crush or cautery artefact, and with small diameter tissue cores from higher gauge needles.

 Back To Top